 Not only does wine win big again, but tea’s on the bottom of the heap again.
-There seem to be some DTC food trends you can count on, and there's never been a better time to learn how to ship alcohol.
+There seem to be some direct to consumer trends for food you can count on, and there's never been a better time to learn how to ship alcohol.
 Even B2B sales have trouble keeping up with those numbers.

 DTC Food vs. General eCommerce

 Now let’s take a look at some higher-level DTC food statistics.
 That’ll give us a feel for the opportunity that DTC food presents in the context of eCommerce in general.

 Not to belabor the point, but DTC food is a unique opportunity in ecommerce.
 And it’s an especially attractive option for hospitality businesses who are already experts at navigating the commercial food and beverage supply chain.
 Learning how to start a subscription box business may be a good opportunity to expand your reach.